jmyounker/harpoon/doc/design/container-supervision.md

 There will be two special files in a container's run directory:

   - `control`: a unix domain socket
-  - `status`: the container's last status
+  - `state`: the container's last state

 `control` exposes a bidirectional message stream, where messages are encoded according to the Server-Sent Events spec.

-`status` is written by the container; its contents are a JSON-encoded [Heartbeat][].
+`state` is written by the container; its contents are a JSON-encoded [Heartbeat][].

 [Heartbeat]: http://godoc.org/github.com/soundcloud/harpoon/harpoon-agent/lib#Heartbeat

 ### `Heartbeat` type

-* Rename to `ContainerStatus`.
+* Rename to `ContainerState`.

-### `status`
+### `state`

-The `status` file will be written by the container on startup (before listening on `control`) and shtudown (before closing `control`).
-Since the events broadcast by the container are not acked, this ensures that an agent can always collect the final status.
+The `state` file will be written by the container on startup (before listening on `control`) and shtudown (before closing `control`).
+Since the events broadcast by the container are not acked, this ensures that an agent can always collect the final state.

-For example, if the agent sends a `stop` event and is then restarted, it may not observe the container's last `status` event; when reconnecting, it would detect that the container is down and use `status` to get the final message.
+For example, if the agent sends a `stop` event and is then restarted, it may not observe the container's last `state` event; when reconnecting, it would detect that the container is down and use `state` to get the final message.

 ### agent -> container events